ascend4/ascend4/DER.md

   mechanisms such as `REASSIGN`

-For ASCEND Phase 1B it is still reasonable to keep a single `REINIT(...)` surface form for both continuous-state resets and discrete real event-memory updates, provided the backend continues to distinguish those two target classes.
+For ASCEND Phase 1B it is still reasonable to keep a single `REINIT(...)` surface form for continuous-state resets, inferred discrete real event-memory updates, and boolean discrete updates, provided the backend continues to distinguish those target classes.
 This keeps the first implementation small, while leaving open the option of a cleaner split in surface syntax later if it proves worthwhile.

 Expression-level event generation, more in the style of Modelica, may also be desirable later.
 However, that should be treated as a future event-source layer